devops4me/terraform-aws-vpc-network/README.md

 This module's **default behaviour** is to create a VPC and then **create one private and one public subnet per availability zone** in the VPC's region.
 In Frankfurt 6 subnets would be created as there are 3 availability zones.

+### Resources Created

+This module houses your infrastructure within a secure VPC and it creates the networking resources for routing traffic to your services and conversely enabling your services to access the internet.
+This module creates

+- a VPC (virtual private cloud)
+- subnets within the VPC across one or more availability zones
+- an **internet gateway** unless **`in_num_public_subnets`** is zero
+- an **elastic IP address** unless **`in_num_public_subnets`** is zero
+- a **nat gateway** attached to public subnets for routing outgoing traffic
+- **route tables** along with the necessary public and private routes
+- **associations** that bind subnets to route tables

-No need to specify **which** availability zones.
-You can request less, the same or more subnets than there are availability zones and this module dishes them out in a fair (round robin) manner.
+The subnets are dished out across availability zones in a round robin fashion.
+You can request less, the same or more (private/public) subnets than there are availability zones.

-## Usage
+## Module Usage

     module vpc-network
     {